 - Physical signs: poor sleep, aches, pains, illnesses, accidents

 - Psychological signs: fear, distrust, numbness, feeling vulnerable, intrusive distressing thoughts, oversensitivity to strong emotion or aggression

 - Relationship problems: conflict, withdrawal, disconnection, sexual problems

 - Behavioural issues: difficulty separating work and home, impulsiveness, dependence on cigarettes, alcohol, food, sex, shopping, internet

 - Work-related signs: taking on too much, poor decisions, blaming others, unplanned leave, not meeting commitments, negativity

 The effects of work-induced stress and vicarious trauma vary from person to person.
 For some people, there may be a wide range of signs.
 Others may experience problems in one particular area of their life, for example as physical reactions or problems affecting their relationships.
 Some people may experience milder symptoms in the form of 'burnout' or ‘compassion fatigue’.
 It’s important to not ignore any of these signs of stress and to speak to your manager or a health professional if they are impacting on your work or personal life.

 The work-induced trauma checklist contains more signs to be aware of.

 The 1800RESPECT telephone and online counselling service is available for workers and professionals.
-You can discuss the personal impact of working with traumatised people with trained counsellors.
-Whether you want to debrief after a particular incident or talk about the long-term effects of trauma on your work or personal life, you can contact us on 1800 737 732 or through online.
+You can discuss the personal impact of working with people who have been impacted by trauma with trained counsellors.
+Whether you want to debrief after a particular incident or talk about the long-term effects of vicarious trauma on your work or personal life, you can contact us on 1800 737 732 or through online.
 Both services are available 24 hours a day, seven days a week.

 Further information and resources